JAORMX/deet.blog/content/posts/day-21-deet-s-first-trip.md

 * She was excited about Mirkka's parents and wasn't afraid with them
 * Deet explored the house immediately, ate, drank water and seemed very relaxed
 * She has learned to sit before we give the food in front of her
+* The wound is getting better and better

 ***